Zhenna/synthetic_data_generation_tabular_experiments/README.md

 # synthetic_data_generation_tabular_experiments

+Please read my blog post for a comparison between SDV and LLM.

 If you are using SDV for the first time, please refer to the notebook `sdv.ipynb`.

 To run the program, please run command below to install dependencies: